A workable open-plan layout with loft apartment styling

 Nothing springs to mind.

-A premium static caravan that would be well worth the investment.
+The Carnaby Envoy is a premium static caravan that would be well worth the investment.

 Size: 40ft x 13ft